List of justices of the High Court of Australia: History

-Appointments to the court were for life until 1977, when a mandatory retirement age of 70 was established, though several post-1977 Justices have retired before reaching the age of 70 (William Deane resigned as a Justice to be appointed Governor-General).
+Appointments to the court were for life until 1977, when a mandatory retirement age of 70 was established, though several post-1977 justices have retired before reaching the age of 70 (William Deane resigned as a justice to be appointed governor-general).

 Composition of the High Court

-There have been 56 Justices of the High Court; forty-nine have been men and seven women.
-The first female Justice was Mary Gaudron who was a Justice from 1987 to 2003.
-Susan Crennan was a Justice from 2005 to 2015, and Virginia Bell from 2009 to 2021.
-The current Chief Justice of Australia Susan Kiefel is the first woman to have been appointed to the position.
-She was appointed in 2017 and had been a Justice from 2007 to 2017.
-Of the seven current Justices, four are women, including the Chief Justice.
+There have been 57 justices of the High Court; fifty have been men and seven women.
+The first female justice was Mary Gaudron who was a justice from 1987 to 2003.
+Susan Crennan was a justice from 2005 to 2015, and Virginia Bell from 2009 to 2021.
+Susan Kiefel was the first woman to be appointed Chief Justice of Australia.
+She was appointed in 2017 and had been a justice from 2007 to 2017.
+Of the seven current justices, four are men, including the chief justice, and three are women.
 Michelle Gordon was appointed in 2015 and Jacqueline Gleeson in 2021, replacing Bell.
-Jayne Jagot replaced Justice Keane on the court in 2022, giving women a majority on the High Court for the first time.
+Jayne Jagot replaced Justice Keane on the court in 2022, giving women a majority on the High Court for a period of just over a year.

-13 politicians, serving or former, have been appointed to the High Court of Australia.
-Nine Justices have served in the Parliament of Australia: Edmund Barton, Richard O'Connor, Isaac Isaacs, H. B. Higgins, Edward McTiernan, H. V. Evatt, John Latham, Garfield Barwick, and Lionel Murphy.
+Thirteen politicians, serving or former, have been appointed to the High Court of Australia.
+Nine justices have served in the Parliament of Australia: Edmund Barton, Richard O'Connor, Isaac Isaacs, H. B. Higgins, Edward McTiernan, H. V. Evatt, John Latham, Garfield Barwick, and Lionel Murphy.
 All but Evatt were appointed after their parliamentary service; Evatt resigned from the bench in order to pursue his federal political career, although he had previously served in the New South Wales Legislative Assembly.
-In addition to the above, four Justices served in colonial parliaments: Samuel Griffith, Charles Powers, Albert Piddington and Adrian Knox, although all concluded their political careers more than 10 years prior to their appointments.
-As of 2020, the most recent Justice to serve in state or federal parliament is Lionel Murphy.
+In addition to the above, four justices served in colonial parliaments: Samuel Griffith, Charles Powers, Albert Piddington and Adrian Knox, although all concluded their political careers more than 10 years prior to their appointments.
+The most recent justice to serve in state or federal parliament is Lionel Murphy.

+The majority of justices have come from the eastern states, particularly New South Wales (29 justices), Victoria (16 justices) and Queensland Queensland (8 justices).
+It was not until 1979 that a justice was appointed from Western Australia.
+There has never been a justice from South Australia.
+Robert Beech-Jones was born in Tasmania but went to university in Canberra and spent most of his career in Sydney.

+Most justices had previously served as judges of other Australian courts prior to their appointment to the High Court.
+Prior to the creation of the Federal Court of Australia in 1976, this was primarily the Supreme Courts of the States.
+Since 1976, a number of justices of the Federal Court have been appointed to the High Court.
+A small number of justices served on both a State Supreme Court and the Federal Court before being appointed to the High Court.

-List of Justices
+List of justices

 The current judges are listed in bold on the table below.